samuelpcarter/samuelpcarter.github.io/README.md

 ```

 If the environment variable `OPENAI_API_KEY` is set, the script will send the transcript to the OpenAI API to create cleaner bullet points.
 Without the key, it will simply split sentences into bullet points.

+## Website
+This repository also hosts a simple website focused on my Bitcoin journey.
+Open `index.html` in a browser to see a short resume and a link to `notes.html`, where personal notes are saved locally in your browser.